-- Sessions for all people managers on mitigating unconscious bias - Focused development programmes for women employees - Concentrated efforts of employer branding through social media to attract more women talent
+- Focused development programmes for women employees - Concentrated efforts of employer branding through social media to attract more women talent

 Talent Acquisition

 We are committed to fostering a healthy, inclusive, and excellence-driven culture that enables our employees and aspiring talent to do meaningful work with us.
 We are an equal-opportunity employer focusing on a candidate's competency and compatibility with the organisation's core corporate values and purpose.
 We ensure this alignment to attract the right talent during the hiring process.
 Our recruitment strategy supports diversity in hiring, and we monitor the results to identify the scope of improvement.